Startup India

-Startup India is a flagship initiative of the Government of India, launched on 16 January 2016, with focus on innovation, entrepreneurship, and goal of building a reliable startup ecosystem.
-The programme is managed by the Department for Promotion of Industry and Internal Trade (DPIIT) and handles regulatory frameworks, funding support, and linkages between academia and industry.
+Startup India is a Government of India initiative, launched on 16 January 2016.
+It focuses on innovation, entrepreneurship, and building a reliable startup ecosystem in India.
+The Department for Promotion of Industry and Internal Trade (DPIIT), under the Ministry of Commerce and Industry, administers the program and manages regulatory frameworks, funding support, and linkages between academia and industry.
+The program's core instrument is DPIIT recognition as a startup, which confers regulatory and procedural benefits, access to a government-backed pool of capital, and tax-based incentives.